rbnis/sbuscontroller/README.md

 ## Limitations

-Currently there are only 4 channels that get mapped as controller.
-In the near future I'll add more.
+Currently there are only the first 7 channels that get mapped as controller.
+Channel 1-6 get mapped as analog and channel 7 as digital button.

 ## Authors